 Electrical interconnection point:

-Most solar arrays are connected to the customer’s electrical system at the utility meter or at the main electric service panel.
+Most solar systems are connected to the customer’s electrical system at the utility meter or at the main electric service panel.
 Ideally, these two pieces of equipment would be installed on the building with the solar array and at a location that is accessible.
 If this connection point will be remote from the building, keep in mind the further the distance the greater the cost of the installation.

 Internet source connection: